7 Module 6: Art in East Asia

 image

 This Japanese painting on a pair of six-fold screens is called “Bamboo in the Four Seasons.”
 The bamboo images include young shoots (on the left) emerging in spring and bamboo in snow (right).
-(Painting attributed to Tosa Mitsunobu [1434-1525], under Public Domain)
+(Painting attributed to Tosa Mitsunobu [1434-1525], believed to be under public domain in the U.S.)

 Besides the more contemplative styles, other Japanese landscapes are vibrant in color and activity.
 This is illustrated by a huge painting executed on folding screens produced in the early Edo period around 1611.
 Attributed to Tosa Mitsuyoshi, the work depicts the Battle of Sekigahara.
 The screen depicts the warring armies of Tokugawa Ieyasu and his rival, Commissioner Mitsunari.
 More than 2,000 figures (out of an estimated 160,000 actual participants) are illustrated on the screen, which includes colorful banners, bright green hills, and shimmering mists made with gold leaf.

 A portion of the painted screens depicting the Battle of Sekigahara, c.
 1611.
-(Photo from the Collection of The Town of Sekigahara Archive of History and Cultural Anthropology, under Public Domain)
+(Photo from the Collection of The Town of Sekigahara Archive of History and Cultural Anthropology, believed to be under public domain in the U.S.)

 Aside from landscapes, smaller scale subjects such as birds, flowers, insects, fish, rocks, and bamboo became popular themes by the 11th century.
 Korean literati artists were especially taken with images of tigers (associated with the Mountain God), some so vibrant that they seem ready to leap off of the paper.

 A painting of two eagles by Zhu Da, a Qing dynasty painter, China.
-(Photo from the Metropolitan Museum of Art, under Public Domain)
+(Photo from the Metropolitan Museum of Art, believed to be under public domain in the U.S.)

 A Korean painting of a tiger beneath bamboo, Joseon dynasty.
-(Photo by Kim Hong-do [1745-1806], under Public Domain)
+(Photo by Kim Hong-do [1745-1806], believed to be under public domain in the U.S.)

 The brush strokes used in calligraphy are very similar to those used in the art of painting, both skills requiring years of practice to master.
 Young calligraphy students would sometimes be given an egg to hold in their brush hand.
 By wrapping their fingers around the egg they could properly align their fingers on the brush, which is held in an upright position, very differently from European technique.
 Students learn each stroke one by one, moving from basic to more complex.
 Each stroke must conform in general shape to a model, which is usually placed nearby and carefully examined before beginning the stroke.
 There are also special copybooks that students can use with outlined strokes and lines with arrows that indicate the proper direction of the brush.

 An example of “empty” (negative) and “filled” (positive) space in East Asian painting, done by Min Zhen in 1985.
-(Photo from the Cleveland Museum of Art, licensed under CC0)
+(Photo from the Cleveland Museum of Art, licensed under CC0 1.0)

 Calligraphy and painting are judged by the quality of the individual brush strokes, positioning of elements, and the overall effect of the parts as a whole.
 The qi life force should be present in every stroke of a painting or calligraphic composition.
 Likewise, the relation between negative (empty) and positive (filled) space is important, and the “blank” spaces that make up many paintings in East Asia are as crucial in creating an effect as those covered in ink.
 These features are also important elements in the related art of garden architecture in which the scene shifts as one changes position in the carefully constructed “natural” landscape.